TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/Backend/Index.rst

 inside your extension.

 The controller doesn't need that much logic right now.
-We'll create a method called :php:`doSomethingAction()` which will be our AJAX endpoint.
+We'll create a method called :php:`doSomethingAction()` which will be our ajax endpoint.

 .. code-block:: php